-Students have a right to know how the District defines and handles absences, unexcused absences, and tardiness.
-The District's Discipline Matrix that assigns specific consequences for misbehavior is part of the school's discipline plan.
-The Discipline Matrix, attached hereto as Appendix A, is hereby made part of this Code of Student Conduct.
-The Discipline Matrix sets forth the guidelines for assessing consequences for violations of School Board policies.
-School principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or aggravating circumstances.
+Rights Responsibilities Students have a right to know how the District defines and handles excused Students have a responsibility to attend all classes. absences, unexcused absences, and tardiness.
+The District's Discipline Matrix that assigns specific consequences for misbehavior is part Students have a responsibility to be on time for school and all classes. of the school's discipline plan.
+The Discipline Matrix , attached hereto as Appendix A, is hereby made part of this Code of Student Conduct.
+The Discipline Matrix sets forth the Students have a responsibility to ask their parents to notify the school when they are absent. guidelines for assessing consequences for violations of School Board policies.
+School Students have a responsibility to ask teachers for, and to complete, make-up assignments. principals have the discretion to deviate from these guidelines by assessing an appropriate consequence other than stated in the Matrix if he or she determines in his or her sole discretion that there are mitigating or Students have a responsibility to get medical advice and/or counseling about how to adjust their schooling for marriage, pregnancy, and parenthood. aggravating circumstances.
+Students have a right to make-up work they missed during an excused absence or suspension.
+Students having or suspected of having a communicable disease are not allowed to attend school.
+In order to return to school, parents must obtain a doctor's note stating that the student is no longer contagious.
+Students who are married, are parents, or are expectant mothers have a right to remain in the regular school program or to attend a special program designed to meet their needs.
+Chickenpox is the only infectious disease that does not require a doctor's note.
+Students have a right to be protected from exposure to communicable diseases and infestations when in school.